Loorenz-David/Flask_Delivery_Application/README.md

 - Marshmallow schemas (`models/schemas/items_schema.py`) predate the latest relationship changes and will likely be refined as the API evolves.
 - Consider adding a `requirements.txt`/`poetry.lock` and database migrations as the project matures.

 With this setup you can spin up the API, seed catalogue data via the provided endpoints, query it, and verify behaviour with the pytest suite.
-Happy shipping!